webgme/webgme/docs/meta_modeling/meta_editor.rst

         Electrical Analog components in Modelica

-This library contains a range of electrical components with a various number of pin.
+This library contains a range of electrical components with a various number of pins.
 Looking at one of the examples we see that the pins are connected via electrical connections.

 .. figure:: cauer_low_pass_modelica.png